snoyberg/posa-chapter/warp.md

 2. Specialization and avoiding re-calculation
 3. Avoiding locks

+### Issuing as few system calls as possible

-Idea 1: if a system call is issued,
+If a system call is issued,
 CPU time is given to kernel and all user threads stop.
 So, we need to use as fewe system calls as possible.
 For a HTTP session to get a static file,